 If you’re having trouble with outdated, no longer accurate, negative press; online identity confusion (think of a technology CEO and a famous chef who share the same name and are popping up in each other’s search results); or have any other reason to believe that your search results aren’t leaving potential customers with the best impression, you need some online reputation management (ORM).

-When you need to fix your digital first impression – aka the first page of Google search results – online reputation managers are the experts you want in your corner.
+When you need to fix your digital first impression – aka the first page of Google search results – you want an online reputation management expert in your corner.
 As marketing tech gurus, they know how to create and implement strategies that will actually get results.

 How do they do it?
 We’ve got all the details.